drjs/paperanalysis/README.md

 ----

 1. Improve read me project description.
 What does this do? why? how?
+ * [ ] finish description of PCA
+ * [ ] make scatter plot example of what word corellation means.
+X and Y axis are different words data points different documents.
 7. Make it possible to load a project from file?
 8. delete unused files from repository